How many semester credit hours are in the program?

 What are the admission requirements?
 On what criteria are applications accepted?

 In line with the program’s commitment to attract and recruit diverse students, faculty conduct a holistic review of every graduate student application.
 In a typical year, the program receives over 100 applications.
-We make an initial selection of promising applicants based on a composite of research and clinical interests reflected in the Personal Statement, letters of reference, undergraduate Grade Point Average, and Graduate Record Examination (GRE) scores (note the GRE requirement is waived for Fall 2021 PhD applications).
+We make an initial selection of promising applicants based on a composite of research and clinical interests reflected in the Personal Statement, letters of reference, undergraduate Grade Point Average.
 To ensure adequate preparation for entering our strongly research-oriented program, we favor applicants with successful undergraduate coursework and research experience. back to top

-No. In line with our holistic approach to admission, low scores (GPA, GRE) can, in some cases, be offset by other strengths in the application such as research experience and letters of recommendation.
+No. In line with our holistic approach to admission, a low GPA can, in some cases, be offset by other strengths in the application such as research experience and letters of recommendation.
 Applications are rarely rejected purely based on low grades or scores alone.
 As part of our ongoing efforts to increase diversity in our program, we encourage minority-group students to apply.back to top

 My undergraduate degree is not in psychology.
 Can I still apply?